 Begin with following these three basic ideas:

-Shift inappropriate loads to other forms of energy.
+- Shift inappropriate loads to other forms of energy.

-Reduce waste through efficiency, and increase conservation.
+- Reduce waste through efficiency, and increase conservation.

-A load analysis, a systematic and methodical listing of everything you expect to power in your home, has always been an essential part of off-grid power system design.
+A load analysis, a systematic and methodical listing of everything you expect to power in your home, has always been an essential part of our off-grid power system design.
 If you can conserve power by using a more efficient load you should.
 If you cut your load in half, your system cost also halves.
 This can be the hardest step in the whole process, so take your time and be accurate.
 For each load, the expected power consumption and hours of use are listed.
 2

 All forms of energy are not created equal.
 Electricity is a specialised, high-quality form that is not suited to all applications.
 It is great for lights, electronics, and motors, plus a few other specialised uses.
 By matching the best form of energy to its appropriate use, electricity consumption can be greatly reduced while enhancing comfort and convenience.
 Five common uses of electricity in conventional on-grid homes won’t typically show up in an off-grid home.
-Each consumes too much energy to be appropriate when the supply is limited by typical PV system costs.
+Each of them consumes too much energy to be appropriate when the supply is limited by typical PV system costs.
 All five of these use electricity in ways best served by other forms of energy.

 Electricity may be used to run thermostats, pumps, and boiler controls, but in an off-grid system it is not usually turned into actual heat.
 The sun’s heat is best used directly.
 Build or retrofit your home to hold in as much heat as possible by insulating the structure’s walls, ceilings and/or roof spaces, and under floors.
 Seal gaps and cracks well.
 If you’re building a new home, incorporate passive solar strategies by using properly sized north glazing and plenty of thermal mass.

-Check this link for more information on passive solar building methods:- http://www.level.org.nz/passive-design/
+Check this link for more information on passive solar building methods: http://www.level.org.nz/passive-design/

 If you have or are planning in-floor radiant heat, active solar thermal collectors (“solar heat”) can be installed to decrease or avoid boiler use.
 Otherwise (or in addition), plan to use wood or LPG/natural gas heaters to provide central heating.Water Heating:

 Use the sun directly to heat your water with a solar hot water system and use a high-efficiency LPG water heater as backup.
 On-Demand hot water heaters are an option for some homes.
 However, in areas where hard water predominates, the cost and hassle of the increased maintenance and repairs due to scaling build-up tend to offset potential energy savings.

 Plan to use a gas hob and oven, not an electric one.
 But beware: Many gas ovens use electronic ignition “glow-bars” that can draw up to 500 watts continuously when the oven is on.
 An outdoor barbeque used for cooking in the summer months is also ideal.Clothes Drying:

 In most parts of the country, an outdoor clothesline or an indoor drying rack or clothes horse can be used year-round.
-To back up these strategies, however, your standard clothes dryer should use gas, not electricity, for heat.
+To back up these strategies, however, your standard clothes dryer should use gas, not electricity, for heat.Heat Pumps:

-Loads with High Surge Current:Space cooling is usually only needed during summer months, when more solar power is often available, but conventional whole-house air conditioning is still too large of a load.
+Loads with High Surge Current:Space cooling is usually only needed during summer months, when more solar power is often available, but conventional whole-house heat pumps are still too large of a load.
 Good passive design like having adequate overhangs to shade windows, having trees and shrubs shade the house, and using good ventilation strategies, can often eliminate the need for any mechanical cooling.
 Use of highly efficient mini-split heat pumps is also an option.More information on this link. http://www.smarterhomes.org.nz/energy/cooling

 Efficiency is always the first step in reducing consumption.
 Energy not consumed is energy that does not need to be produced.
 Every dollar spent on improving efficiency will greatly reduce the overall PV system costs.